 Although constipation is common, it is usually temporary and easy to resolve.

 Squalet Toilet Stool is a natural, doctor-recommended and perfect solution for pregnant mums, young children and anyone with constipation.
 It lifts your legs to the height for the smoothest toilet experience.

 Designed to aid the body to naturally and comfortably imitate the squatting position; it encourages smoother and faster bowel movements.
-In this position, your colon is wide open and require the least strain to clear your bowels in the smoothest possible way.
+In this position, your colon is wide open and requires the least strain to clear your bowels in the smoothest possible way.

 Other benefits include: